 Post-hoc analyses under the basic model revealed that in the true belief condition, results followed a similar pattern as in the first experiment: participants tended to look significantly more often towards the cup that matched the grip aperture of the agent.
 In the no-grip condition, participant did not show a bias towards either AOI.
 In the false belief condition, however, results start to diverge from the first experiment.
 That is, participant gaze was neither significantly biased towards the belief-congruent nor the motor-congruent object.
 However, it could be argued that gaze behaviour that is not significantly biased towards the motor-congruent object is in itself evidence for belief-based modulation of predictive gaze behaviour, as will be discussed in the General Discussion in Chapter 7.

 Thirdly, here again we checked for the influence of two important variables that can potentially be confounders: learning effect and a general saliency effect for the larger cup.
 Current results are in line with those in the first study: there seems to be a learning effect where participants will show increasing target-congruent gaze biases as the experiment progresses.
 Moreover, there was a significant effect of target size, with increased looking times towards the larger object.
 In this case, however, we did find that DLTS in the false belief condition was biased towards the large target.
 In the true belief condition, no difference attributable to target size was found.
 This is tentative evidence in favour of a target size x belief interaction effect.
 That is, it is unlikely that target size has an impact on gaze in the true belief condition, while it is likely that target size impacts looking time patterns in the false belief condition.
-This means that the disappearance of the preshaping effect in the true belief condition under the extended could very well be due to an overestimation of the target size effect.
+This means that the disappearance of the preshaping effect in the true belief condition under the extended model could very well be due to an overestimation of the target size effect.
 In this case, we might be better off to interpret the results under the basic model.
 However, it is advisable to look at the results of the false belief condition with the target size effect in mind, as per the extended model.

 To this effect we extended the model with these covariates and checked our hypotheses again.
 This, however, changes little to our interpretation of the data: in the false belief condition, we still see DLTS patterns that are not biased towards either the belief-congruent, nor the motor-congruent object.
 In the true belief condition, we still see clear evidence for a motor-based preshaping effect.